opendocsg/slw-judgments-backfill/2003_SGHC_236/report.md

 15     Based on the principle that subsidiary legislation (O 47 r 1) cannot prevail over primary legislation (as contained in para 3 of the Third Schedule to the 1948 Act), the sessions court judge had no powers to transfer the case before him to a magistrate's court.
 As the Malaysian case was based on primary/subsidiary legislation which differs from ours, I do not find the case particularly helpful.

 16     I turn next to _Ong Pang Wee v Chiltern Park Development Pte Ltd_.
-Coincidentally, this was an appeal against Woo JC's decision (see _Chiltern Park Development Pte Ltd v Ong Pang Wee_ [2002] 4 SLR 79).
+Coincidentally, this was an appeal against Woo JC's decision (see _Chiltern Park Development Pte Ltd v Ong Pang Wee_ <span class="citation">[2002] 4 SLR 79</span>).
 Coincidentally too, Mr Martin acted for the appellants.

 17     In _Ong Pang Wee'_ s case, the defendants had applied to transfer to the High Court the MC suit taken out against them by the developer/plaintiffs (for maintenance fees of $13,443.47) on the ground that their counterclaim ($353,900) for rectification of defects in apartments which they had purchased in Chiltern Park, came under the jurisdiction of the High Court.
 Woo JC dismissed the application, after holding that para 10 of the First Schedule to the SCJA must be read subject to s 18 thereof and in turn, read subject to ss 24, 38, 41 and 53 of the SCA.
 He held that the SCA envisaged a transfer of proceedings from only the District Courts to the High Court, not from the Magistrates' Courts to the High Court.
 Reference was also made to O 89 r 2(1) of the Rules.